 One player takes control of the Free Peoples and one the Shadow Armies.
 Moving across a large world, victory can be achieved through outright military action or by getting the ring to mount doom.
 Turn revolves around the roll of Action Dice, depending on the face rolled on each die, different things like moving or attacking actions are possible.
 For 2 – 4 players, games last about 150 – 180 minutes.

-FOR MORE: Buy War of The Ring
+FOR MORE: Buy War of The Ring on Amazon

 #03 | Brass: Birmingham